Syslogine/syslogine/src/pages/terms.md

 ## Changes to Terms

 We reserve the right to modify these Terms at any time.
 When we make changes:
-- We will update the "Last Updated" date
+- We will update the "Last Updated" date at the top of this page
 - Significant changes will be announced on our website
-- Continued use of the Service constitutes acceptance of new Terms
+- Continued use of the Service after changes constitutes acceptance of new Terms
+- You are responsible for reviewing these Terms periodically

 ## Governing Law and Jurisdiction